vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 19 āSS 16.22.4: ´drapsaś caskandeti purus.am abhimr.śya namo astu sarpebhya iti tisr.bhir abhimantrya kr.ṇus.va pāja iti pa˜ncabhir uttaravedivat purus.am. vyāghārya srucāv upadadhātīty u ktam k 4 k 20 According to the tradition of the Vājasaneyins it is placed on the mortar (see SBr ´ 7.5.1.26).

-21 āSS 16.27.22: ´ namo astu sarpebhya iti daks.iṇe ’mse sarpaśira upadadhyād vis.¯ucīnam. paśuśīrs.aih..
+21 āSS 16.27.22: ´ namo astu sarpebhya iti daks.iṇe ’mse sarpaśira upadadhyād vis.ūcīnam. paśuśīrs.aih..
 The verb upadhā is used for piling bricks as well as for the installa tion/placing of other items.
 It is therefore not clear whether a representation in brick (citi) or a real snake head is intended here.
-Tsuji 1983, 156 takes Mānavaśrautas¯utra 8.3 to mean ‘piling of a serpent head’.
+Tsuji 1983, 156 takes Mānavaśrautasūtra 8.3 to mean ‘piling of a serpent head’.
 Baudhāyana speaks of a ‘real’ snake head (BSS´ 10.9, Agni II, 499) that should be placed on the right (southern) part of the forehead.
 It may be directed towards the direction from which danger threatens the country (BSS´ 10.30; Agni II, 539).

 22 The Purus.a Hymn, TaiAr 3.12 (= R ¯ .
 V X.90; above, p.
 444).
-As has been observed by Ca land, this element may have been derived from the tradition of the Maitrāyan.īyas (Mai trāyan.ī Sam. hitā 3.5.1), as it is not found in the Taittirīya Sam. hitā nor in Baudhāyana Srautas¯utra ´ .
-The Srautas¯utra of the Maitrāyan ´ .īyas, the Mānava Srautas¯utra ´ , indeed reads as follows (6.1.8.1, 3): ‘He should construct the ‘man-layer’ (purus.aciti) on the northern shoulder (uttarasminn am. se). [the same formulas] Aloof from the upper part of the body (uttarārdhāt) he should construct the head of the snake (sarpaśiras) turned away (from the body) by means of the ‘Homage to the serpents’ verses (sarpanāma); or he should assign it (only) and not (actually) construct it.’
+As has been observed by Ca land, this element may have been derived from the tradition of the Maitrāyan.īyas (Mai trāyan.ī Sam. hitā 3.5.1), as it is not found in the Taittirīya Sam. hitā nor in Baudhāyana Srautasūtra ´ .
+The Srautasūtra of the Maitrāyan ´ .īyas, the Mānava Srautasūtra ´ , indeed reads as follows (6.1.8.1, 3): ‘He should construct the ‘man-layer’ (purus.aciti) on the northern shoulder (uttarasminn am. se). [the same formulas] Aloof from the upper part of the body (uttarārdhāt) he should construct the head of the snake (sarpaśiras) turned away (from the body) by means of the ‘Homage to the serpents’ verses (sarpanāma); or he should assign it (only) and not (actually) construct it.’
 (The same alternative in āSS´ 16.27.23).

-23 The Hiraṇyakeśi Srautas¯utra ´ places the serpent head on the left shoulder (see Caland
+23 The Hiraṇyakeśi Srautasūtra ´ places the serpent head on the left shoulder (see Caland